Indian religions: Āstika and nāstika categorisation

-Āstika and nāstika are variously defined terms sometimes used to categorise Indian religions.
+Āstika and nāstika are variously defined terms sometimes used to categorise Indian religions but we need to keep some caveats in mind.

+Satoshi Ogura argues – We have found no Sanskrit doxography completed up to the end of the sixteenth century that distinguishes only Nyāya, Vaiśeṣika, Sāṃkhya, Yoga, Mīmāṃsā, and Vedānta as orthodox systems that acknowledge the revelation of the Vedas.
+To put it mildly, such a categorisation was not mainstream in Indian philosophy.
+In her dissertation dealing with the works by the Mughal prince Dārā Shukūh, Supriya Gandhi has, in contrast, asserted that Roy rather inherited religious discourses in early modern Persian literature in writing his treatises on religions, noting the similarity of Roy's word-usage to that of Dārā.
+We can say that the case of ṣaḍdarśana shares a common feature with that of Roy's thought, i.e., that a “traditional” Indic concept that has been discussed as a Western or colonial invention had probably sprouted in the late medieval or early modern cosmopolitan culture on the subcontinent before the time of Western impact.
+We thus should keep in mind the tendency of classification of Indic knowledge in Persianate discourses and its legacies in modern writings in both India and the Western world.

 The traditional definition, followed by Adi Shankara, classifies religions and persons as āstika and nāstika according to whether they accept the authority of the main Hindu texts, the Vedas, as supreme revealed scriptures, or not.
 By this definition, Nyaya, Vaisheshika, Samkhya, Yoga, Purva Mimamsa and Vedanta are classified as āstika schools, while Charvaka is classified as a nāstika school.
 Buddhism and Jainism are also thus classified as nāstika religions since they do not accept the authority of the Vedas.

 Another set of definitions—notably distinct from the usage of Hindu philosophy—loosely characterise āstika as "theist" and nāstika as "atheist".
 By these definitions, Sāṃkhya can be considered a nāstika philosophy, though it is traditionally classed among the Vedic āstika schools.
 From this point of view, Buddhism and Jainism remain nāstika religions.

 Buddhists and Jains have disagreed that they are nastika and have redefined the phrases āstika and nāstika in their own view.
-Jains assign the term nastika to one who is ignorant of the meaning of the religious texts, or those who deny the existence of the soul was well known to the Jainas.
+Jains assign the term nastika to one who is ignorant of the meaning of the religious texts, or those who deny the existence of the soul.